dobromir-hristov/vuelidate-error-extractor/docs/custom_templates.md

 ### multiErrorExtractorMixin

-If you need even more customization, you can use the `multiErrorExtractorMixin` directly.
+If you need even more customization, you can use the `multiErrorExtractorMixin`.

 It will provide similar props and computed properties as the `singleErrorExtractorMixin`.

 ### Methods